-Many humans have successfully used CBD to help them manage their anxiety, and they’re doing the same with their pets.
+Many humans have successfully used CBD to help themselves feel better, and they’re doing the same with their pets.

-CBD may help to minimize feelings of anxiety by binding to various receptors throughout the body, including the serotonin receptors.
+CBD may help to minimize uneasy feelings by binding to various receptors throughout the body, including the serotonin and vanilliod receptors.
 As a result, it can help to promote feelings of happiness, relaxation, and well-being.

-Some research also suggests that CBD is helpful for those with anxiety (both dogs and humans) because it promotes the growth of new brain cells in the part of the brain responsible for cognition and memory function — the hippocampus.
+Some research also suggests that CBD could be helpful in both dogs and humans because it promotes the growth of new brain cells in the part of the brain responsible for cognition and memory function — the hippocampus.

-Anxious individuals tend to have a smaller hippocampus compared to others, and new brain cell growth in this region seems to help reduce symptoms of anxiety.
+Anxious individuals tend to have a smaller hippocampus compared to others, and new brain cell growth in this region seems to help reduce these symptoms.

-CBD can also help to reduce feelings of nausea in dogs and in humans.
+CBD can also help to reduce feelings of digestive discomfort in dogs and in humans.
 This, in turn, reduces their risk of vomiting while in the car or during other stressful situations.

 Other Benefits of CBD for Pets

-CBD can be a beneficial tool for dog owners who want to help their pet find relief from car anxiety and other types of anxiety.
+Dog owners are looking for ways to help their pet find relief from car anxiety and other types of anxiety.

-It also provides a variety of other benefits for dogs.
+CBD also provides a variety of other benefits for dogs.
 Some dog owners use CBD ointment to help older dogs with stiff or achy joints.
-Others use CBD oil to help their dog sleep through the night or to reduce the frequency and severity of seizures.
+Others use CBD oil to help their dog sleep through the night.

 If your dog struggles with anxiety in addition to some of these other issues, you might get more bang for your buck by giving them CBD oil in conjunction with their other treatments.